Bella Vista (homestead)

 Bella Vista is a heritage-listed residence at Elizabeth Macarthur Drive, Bella Vista, The Hills Shire, New South Wales, Australia.
 It was built from 1830 to 1960.
 It is also known as Kings Langley, Stock Farm, Seven Hills Farm and Bella Vista Farm.
 The property is owned by The Hills Shire Council and was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Indigenous history

 Aboriginal sites have been identified at Bella Vista.
-Further identification and assessment of these sites will provide information on their significance and history later.

 Ownership and management from 1799 to 1842

 Matthew Pearce was the first settler to receive land at Seven Hills, having been granted around 160 acre in 1794–5.
 Pearce's property became known as King's Langley.
 In 1799 a joint grant of 980 acre was made to Joseph Foveaux and Charles Grimes.
 Within a month Grimes signed over his share of joint grant to Foveaux.
 The property was known as Stock Farm and adjoined Pearce's property.

 Other smaller grants were made near Foveaux's land later in October 1799 with William Goodhall receiving 270 acre while 160 acre was granted to Richard Richardson.
 It was on Richardson's holding that the Bella Vista farm complex was to evolve.

 By September 1801, Richardson had sold his entire grant to a Thomas Jones who sold it just under a year later to the well known Irish emancipist Richard Fitzgerald.
 Fitzgerald was also to acquire 170 acre of Goodhall's land.

 Having been appointed Acting Lieutenant Governor at Norfolk Island, Foveaux found it necessary to sell his Toongabbie holdings and by December 1801 John and Elizabeth Macarthur had bought up Foveaux's Stock Farm along with all the livestock on the property.
 Subsequently, Fitzgerald, who acted as the Macarthurs' steward, manager and record keeper during John's absence from the colony, sold his 330 acre holdings to the Macarthurs.
 This conglomerate of around 2270 acre was to become known as Seven Hills Farm.
 It was here that Elizabeth Macarthur bred some of the first Merino sheep.

 In 1821 the Macarthur's Seven Hills Farm was returned to Crown land in lieu of land at Camden.
 Fresh grants of portions of the Seven Hills Farm were made almost immediately.
 James Robertson was granted 500 acre on which the present-day Bella Vista is situated.
 Other grantees included Matthew Pearce who was allotted 170 acre in 1835.

 Robertson grazed sheep and cattle on his property but found that orcharding was much more productive.
 The property was advertised for subdivision in 1838 but was purchased outright to his neighbour, Isabella Acres in September 1838.
 In 1842 Acres returned home to England which led to the sale of the property to William Pearce.